 When students take an assessment, each question they answered is aligned to specific standards.
 Forefront Math utilizes this data to build detailed, standards-referenced, holistic portraits of student understanding.
-When you access a report on the Forefront Math assessment platform you’ll see data from multiple sources all pulled together in one place so you can locate patterns, identify areas where intervention or support is needed, and better utilize instructional time with students.
+When you access a report on the Forefront Math assessment platform you’ll see data from multiple sources.
+It is all pulled together in one place.
+Then you can locate patterns, identify areas where intervention or support is needed, and better utilize instructional time with students.

 Actionable Insights from Assessments

-Forefront Math’s platform was designed to be intuitive and teacher-friendly to help educators in all roles save time and increase efficiency throughout the school year.
+Forefront Math’s platform is intuitive and teacher-friendly to help educators in all roles save time and increase efficiency throughout the school year.
 The longitudinal growth reports accessible in Forefront Math can make it easier to share data with students and families.
 It can also make report cards more accurate and actionable for teachers, students and their families by providing specific details on student growth during a term.

 In addition to the ability to access longitudinal growth reports, Forefront Math can inspire collaborative work across grade levels, vertical planning teams, and with all of the service providers that support individual students.
-Forefront aggregates results across schools and across whole districts in order to spark conversations about how to best meet the needs of every student.
+Forefront aggregates results across schools and across whole districts.
+This also helps spark conversations about how to best meet the needs of every student.
 Depending on your current structures for collaborative planning and reflection at your school, well-organized data can definitely be an asset that drives these conversations.

 If you’d like to learn more about Forefront Math, head over to their website!